New 65+ Primary Care Clinic Raising the Standard for Healthcare

 Patient-Focused Health Network, SaludVIP, Opens New Primary Care Clinic to Provide Better Health to the Medicare Advantage Community in Marion Oaks

-TAMPA, Fla., April 4, 2022 /PRNewswire/ -- SaludVIP, a patient-focused primary care network based in Florida, is excited to announce the opening of their new local clinic in Marion Oaks.
+TAMPA, Fla., April 4, 2022 /PRNewswire-HISPANIC PR WIRE/ -- SaludVIP, a patient-focused primary care network based in Florida, is excited to announce the opening of their new local clinic in Marion Oaks.

 Despite the ongoing challenges faced by the COVID-19 pandemic, SaludVIP continues to demonstrate their ability to provide high-quality care to their patients during the most challenging of times.